nbrgdevelopers41/dual_scroll/README.md

    dual_scroll: any
 # Your other dependencies...
  ```

  Run ```flutter pub get``` to get the package.

  Alternatively, your editor might support

  ```flutter pub get```

 ## Usage

 Start by importing the package

 ```dart
 import 'package:dual_scroll/dual_scroll.dart';
 ```

 Use by wrapping the Widget You want to be scrollable in the following way:

 ```dart
 return DualScroll(
     verticalScrollbar: ScrollBar.defaultScrollBar(),
     horizontalScrollbar: ScrollBar.defaultScrollBar(),
-    shouldUseSynapticsTouchpadFix: true, // Fixes horizontal scrolling on some windows devices with synaptics touchpad, defaults to false
     child: Container(), /* Your child widget here*/
 );
 ```